What hiring managers actually look for

 For each role, focus on business questions you answered, not just queries you wrote.
 Every bullet should connect your analysis to a decision or outcome: revenue gained, costs reduced, processes improved.

-Strong: "Built a customer segmentation model using SQL and Python that identified 3 high-value segments previously grouped together.
-Marketing team used the segments to personalize campaigns, increasing email conversion rates by 28%."
+Strong: "Built a customer segmentation model in SQL and Python that split a single audience into 3 high-value segments.
+The marketing team used the segments to personalize campaigns, lifting email conversion by 28 percent."

 5. Projects (especially for early-career)

 If you have fewer than 3 years of experience, include a Projects section with portfolio-worthy analyses.
-Use public datasets (Kaggle, government data, sports data) and write up your findings.
-Link to GitHub repos or blog posts.
+Use public datasets, document the data cleaning and modeling steps, and link to GitHub repos.

 Key skills to include

-Tip: If the posting says ' Tableau'and you list ' data visualization,' the ATS may not match them.
+Tip: If the posting says "Tableau" and you only list "data visualization," the ATS may not match them.
 Use the exact tool names from the job description.

 Resume summary examples you can steal